 Discussion: In draft D0.5, the existing P-matrix masked HE-LTF has the following issues need to be changed and updated.
 1) 1x HE-LTF is not masked in UL-MUMIMO; 2) Per stream masking instead of per STA masking; 3) Tone mapping is not correct for 2x HE-LTF.

-To the TGax Editor: In page 255, replace equation (26-54) to line 42 in 26.3.9.10 HE-LTF with the following equations and text.
+To the TGax Editor: In page 255, replace equation (26-54) to line 42 in 26.3.9.10 HE-LTF with the following highlighted equations and text.

 In an UL MU-MIMO transmission not using single stream pilots, the generation of the HE-LTF sequence per frequency segment is to mask the non-zero elements in the common HE-LTF sequence repeatedly by a distinct orthogonal code as defined by Equation (26-54).

-which shall not be masked
+(26-54)

+Where is the k-th element of the common HE-LTF sequence generated by the one of the equations from (26-39) to (26-57) depends on the bandwidth and the HE-LTF mode (excluding the 1x HE-LTF which shall not be masked). is defined in equation (22-46). is the row of the corresponding to the spatial time stream of user u in the r-th RU.
+Depending on the HE-LTF modes is defind in (26-55).

+(26-55)

 In page 256, line 59 make the following highlighted changes: